spevans/swift-project1/doc/development.md

 Ive moved to Swift-3.0 since this is where the latest changes are happening and I will need to move to it anyway at some point so its easier to track the syntax changes as they occur.
-However you will need to compile a custom version of Swift and its Stdlib
+However you will need to compile a custom version of Swift and its Stdlib for building the kernel but a normal snapshot for the utils that are run on Linux.

 ## Red zone